Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 </Tabs>

 :::caution
-Currently, the basic `XGrid` component doesn't support resizing, hiding or reordering columns, nor in-grid editing of the values.
-For those and other advanced features please check the [Syncfusion Data Grid](syncfusion/grid).
+Currently, the basic `XGrid` component doesn't support resizing, hiding, or reordering columns, nor in-grid editing of the values.
+For those and other advanced features, please check the [Syncfusion Data Grid](syncfusion/grid).
 :::

 ## Data binding

-To bind an `XGrid` component to a `DataListObject` you need to assign the `List` attribute to the corresponding data list object in your view model, which will set it as a data source for your grid.
+To bind an `XGrid` component to a `DataListObject`, you need to assign the `List` attribute to the corresponding data list object in your view model, which will set it as a data source for your grid.
 Next, for each grid column that is bound to a property of your data list object, you need to set that data property to the `Property` attribute on the `XGridColumn` element, as follows.

 ```razor
 <!-- highlight-next-line -->